Rsge/learning-linux/chapter/01-intro.md

 ### Graphical server

-The graphical system is run by a **graphical server** (typically X.Org, Mutter, KWin), which interfaces with your video card, monitor, mouse, and other devices.
+The graphical system is run by a **graphical server** (typically X.Org, Mutter, or KWin), which interfaces with your video card, monitor, mouse, and other devices.
 The graphical server does not provide the full desktop environment, just a graphical system that desktop environments and toolkits can build on top of.

 > **Wayland** and **X11** are display server protocol standards.
 >